michaelmob/dotfiles/README.md

 # Mike Mob's Dotfiles 🐧

-Here be my dotfiles.
-Included are configs for the programs I use and various scripts to control my system.
+Here be dotfiles.
+Included are configs for the programs I use and various scripts to control my GNU/Linux system.

 Run `install.sh` to create symlinks.